brandonscholten/open_asset/README.md

 git clone https://github.com/brandonscholten/open_asset/tree/main
 ```

-Next, edit the main.py file to include the details of your database on lines 8-11
+Next, edit the main.py file to include the details of your database on lines 18-23

 ```
-#connecting to the printer database
-#add the details for your database below
-#in future versions this will be done through a GUI interface
 my_connect = mysql.connector.connect(
-  host="yourServerIP",
-  user="yourUsernameHere",
-  passwd="yourServerPasswordHere",
-  database="yourDatabaseNameHere"
+  host="localhost",           #This is the IP address of your SQL server. user="root",                #This is the username which has access to your SQL server. passwd="yourPasswordHere",  #This is the password you will be using to access your SQL server. database=databaseName
 )
 ```